hybridsjs/hybrids/docs/store/model.md

 }
 ```

 The `id` property indicates if the model has multiple instances, or it is a singleton.
 The only valid value for the `id` field is `true`.
 Otherwise, it should not be defined.
-For example, you may need only one instance of the `Profile` model of the current logged in user, but it can reference an enumerable `User` model.
+For example, you may need only one instance of the `Profile` model of the currently logged-in user, but it can reference an enumerable `User` model.

 ```javascript
 const User = {